Document

 Short-term Capital Gain Tax on Shares

 Short-term capital gains occur when shares or assets are held for less than a specified duration, usually less than 12 months.
-Listed equity shares are considered short-term capital assets if held for less than 12 months.
+Listed securities are considered short-term capital assets if held for less than 12 months.
 On the other hand, gains from unlisted equity shares are categorised as short-term only if the holding period is less than 24 months.

 Click here to learn more about taxation on the sale of shares.